 I’m often asked, “How did you learn to think?”
-Here’s a bit about me… Growing up, my parents restricted TV to Walt Disney, once a week.
+Here’s a bit about me… Growing up, my parents restricted TV to one hour a week.
 To entertain myself, I read.
 Anything…like Encyclopedia Britannica from A to Z. I listened to radio.
 I loved broadcasts of Mystery Theater.
-It’s funny— because it sounds like I grew up in the 40s…but this was during the ‘60s-70s.
+It’s funny— because it sounds like I grew up in the 40s…but this was during the late ‘60s-70s.
 My father said little, but had lots of facial expressions, so I began trying to “read” the family mood.
 I began babysitting by age 10 and did so until 17—which taught me how family dynamics varied greatly yet held many similarities.
 Saving money, I purchased a cheap plastic stereo & good headphones.
 After homework, I’d read and then put on my headphones and would rock in a chair (literally & figuratively) into a meditative state, drifting until about 2am, when I’d go up to bed; waking at 6am for school.

 My routines are largely the same today.
 For the past 30 years, I’ve read more books than I can count covering philosophy; psychology; science & neuroscience; health & nutritional science as well as religion.